I’m interested in applying to Brookdale to attend for the first time. How do I get started?

-Next: if you have not previously attended any college then you will need to take our Basic Skills Placement Exam (Accuplacer) after submitting your application.
+- If you have not previously attended any college, you will need to take our Basic Skills Placement Exam (Accuplacer) after submitting your application.
 You can also submit your SAT or ACT scores to be considered for a waiver of this requirement.
 You can take the exam on a walk-in basis in our Testing Center.

-Then: after taking the Accuplacer Basic Skills exam, you’ll schedule an appointment with an academic advisor.
-At the appointment, your advisor will review your Accuplacer results and provide assistance with registering for courses.
+- After taking the Accuplacer Basic Skills exam, see an academic advisor at OneStop in the CAR building.
+At the appointment, your advisor will review your Accuplacer results and provide assistance with registering for classes.

 Brookdale evaluates and transfers credits from a variety of sources.
-When transferring into Brookdale, you may transfer up to half your degree credits from outside sources.
+When transferring into Brookdale, you may transfer up to half of your degree credits from outside sources.
 Credit can be granted only for work completed at accredited colleges.
-A good place to start is here.

 Credits may be used to satisfy both general education coursework for your degree or some of the career studies coursework.
 At least half of your career studies coursework must be completed here at Brookdale.

 Transfer credit may be granted for classes from 100- and 200- level coursework.
-Basic Skills coursework, also known as remedial or developmental coursework, is not transferable.
+Foundational Studies coursework, also known as remedial or basic skills coursework, is not transferable.
 Upper level coursework (300, 400, graduate, and above) is evaluated on an individual basis.

 You must have earned a grade of C or higher in your previous coursework for it to be considered for transfer.
 The grade point average will not be transferred into Brookdale.

 In order to transfer into Brookdale, you will need to submit an application; you can apply online.

 Once you have applied, please have your official transcript(s) from prior college(s) sent to Brookdale.
 To verify that your official transcript has been received, please contact Recruitment Services at 732-224-1857 or e-mail firstname.lastname@example.org.

 Lastly, you will need to schedule an appointment with a counselor to go over your credits and evaluate which ones will transfer.

 I'm enrolled at another college and want to attend Brookdale as a “visiting student.”